Senior Stimulus Program: What Help Is Available for Older Adults

 The American Rescue Plan also included a stimulus program for seniors with disabilities receiving SSDI payments.
 Older adults receiving disability benefits through the Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) may have been eligible to receive the third round of stimulus checks of up to $1,400 for individuals.

-Economic impact payments do not impact your eligibility for SSDI or SSI benefits.
-You can claim the recovery rebate credit if you were qualified but did not receive a payment.
+Economic impact payments do not affect your eligibility for SSDI or SSI benefits.
+If you qualified but did not receive a payment, check the IRS website to claim the recovery rebate credit.

 Who Is Eligible for These Programs?